PaulaRybicka0114/challenge_portfolio_paulinarybicka/README.md

 ![image](https://github.com/PaulaRybicka0114/challenge_portfolio_paulinarybicka/blob/main/T5S4.png?raw=true)

-**5. Użyj operatora logicznego AND, aby wyświetlić aktorów o actor_id pomiędzy 4-7 (włącznie).
-NIE UŻYWAJ operatora BETWEEN**
+**5. Use the logical operator AND to display actors with actor_id between 4-7 (inclusive).
+DO NOT use the BETWEEN operator.**

 SELECT *